 - Free Wall Connector for AirBnB: If you rent out your place on Airbnb or someone in the building does, you can apply for a free destination charger made available to guests.
 Once you get an estimate for the install of the 50 Amp circuit, Tesla will send a free Wall Connector ($750 value).
 It only took days from my request to get approved.

 - Free Destination Chargers for Businesses: Commercial sites can apply for two free destination charges and Tesla will supply two Wall Connectors that can work from a single circuit and not overload things when two cars are charging.
+In some circumstances, they will even install chargers for non-Tesla vehicles as part of a package.
 Apply here.

 A: Please let me know and I will add it to the above list so that others might be able to afford a Tesla too.